sgutierrez8c54/codeserv/The-FTC-Control-System.md

 _Op modes_ are computer programs that are used to customize the behavior of a competition robot.
 The Robot Controller can _execute_ a selected op mode to perform certain tasks during a match.

-Teams who are participating in the FIRST Tech Challenge have a variety of programming tools that they can use to create their own op modes.
+Teams who are participating in the _FIRST_ Tech Challenge have a variety of programming tools that they can use to create their own op modes.
 Teams can use a visual ("drag and drop") programming tool called the _FTC Blocks Programming Tool_ to create their op modes.
-Teams can also use a text-based Java tool or Google's _Android Studio_ integrated development environment (also known as an "IDE") to create their op modes.
+Teams can also use a text-based Java tool known as the _FTC OnBot Java Programming Tool_ or Google's _Android Studio_ integrated development environment (also known as an "IDE") to create their op modes.